 The valid version of The Hermes Standard is available for everyone for download via this website once released.
 The documents describing The Hermes Standard and additional support material can be found in the download section of this website.

 The Hermes Standard Initiative has developed version 1.0 of The Hermes Standard without any profit motive.
 The Hermes Standard protocol can be used by any supplier, integrator and manufacturer as is with no license fees to be paid.
 No warranty of completeness and correctness is assured by the initiative.
 The initiative rejects any kind of liability and warranty claims arising from the use of the specification.

-The proposed solution allows combining both (The Hermes Standard and SMEMA) in the same line.
-In order to make this happen every equipment which is ready for The Hermes Standard must be able to handle both SMEMA and The Hermes Standard protocol.
-This solution has been chosen in order to bridge the gap as long as not 100% of the equipment in the field is capable to cooperate based on The Hermes Standard.
-On long term the Hermes Standard can fully replace the classical SMEMA.
-Once this is achieved the support of SMEMA can be removed from the different equipment’s and the transition phase is over.
+The proposed solution allows combining both, The Hermes Standard and SMEMA, in the same line.
+Therefore every equipment which is ready for The Hermes Standard should continue support for SMEMA.
+This solution has been chosen in order to bridge the gap until every piece of equipment in the field is capable of communicating based on The Hermes Standard.
+In the long term, the Hermes Standard will fully replace the classical SMEMA and support for the latter can be removed.

 4. Active contribution to shape The Hermes Standard